samitpal/goProbe/README.md

 Summary
 ------------------
 goProbe is a probe service written in Go programming language.
-It has three parts to it, a core, probe modules and a metric exposition component.
+It has four parts to it, a core, probe modules, metric exposition, and the newly added metric push component.

 It currently supports probe metric exposition in json (default) as well as [prometheus](http://prometheus.io) compatible format.